 Now, look at the construction of this song, and see how it able to teach these lessons.
 The Song of Solomon was written in a theatrical style.
 Scholars agree that this song was originally composed for singers to perform before an audience.
 Since it is called a song, some describe the song as an ancient musical.
 Remember that the parts of this song are distinguished by gender and number, and to whom one is spoken by gender and number.
 Look at the scenes.

 Scene 1 takes place in the King’s inner rooms (1:4).
 Here the young woman is thinking about her beloved shepherd.
 See “The king has brought me into his chambers” (Song of Songs 1:4).
 The young woman imagines her beloved coming to her in Song of Solomon 2:8-10 saying,

-Though in the king’s inner rooms, the woman thinks about her beloved’s place and she describes it, “Behold, you are beautiful, my beloved, truly delightful.
+Though in the king’s inner rooms, the woman thinks about her beloved’s place and she describes, “Behold, you are beautiful, my beloved, truly delightful.
 Our couch is shady [green]; the beams of our house are cedar; our rafters are pine” (Song of Songs 1:16-17).
-The young woman recognizes who she is, and proclaims it before the king, “I am a flower of the plain, and a lily of the valleys” (Song 2:1).
+The young woman recognizes who she is and proclaims this before the king, “I am a flower of the plain, and a lily of the valleys” (Song 2:1).